bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 Acceptance Testing is like Black Box Testing - We try to simulate real users interacting with our app.
 We ignore the inner workings of the code and only care if it works from the end user's point of view.

-Here, we are using [phantomjs](http://phantomjs.org) webdriver to simulate browser testing.
+Here, we are using the headless browser - [phantomjs](http://phantomjs.org) to connect to the webserver at 172.25.0.5 (see the docker-compose.yml file).
 Codeception by default comes with PhpBrowser which doesn't support javascript.
 [Selenium](http://www.seleniumhq.org/) is slow but is the veteran when comes to acceptance testing.
 Feel free to switch to selenium if you encounter problems.

 We can now generate the acceptance actions based on the updated acceptance suite: